keerthivasan50/DBMS/Ex.No.12.md

-# EX.NO.12: Simulating Classification using WEKA Data mining and Analysis Tool
+# EXP NO 12: Simulating Classification using WEKA Data mining and Analysis Tool
-## Date:
+## Date: 8/11/23

 ## AIM:
 To perform a classification technique using WEKA tool
 ## WEKA: